luismiguelcasadodiaz/NetPractice/README.md

 ![image](https://github.com/user-attachments/assets/b856284b-45fe-4bd8-9044-6330418bf009)

- we found a router.
-It is useless in this configuration cause we have only one network. we do not need to connect differente networks, that it is what the router was designed for.
+ We found a router.
+It is useless in this configuration cause we have only one network.
+ We do not need to connect differente networks, that is what the router was designed for.

 + 1st, Detect the network we work with.